gryphonshafer/pnwquizzing/docs/district_governance/SOPs.md

 In addition to leading the Rules Subcommittee, the Rules Subcommittee Leader shall either do or work through the subcommittee to have done the following:

-- Generate a quiz season's key verse list, which should not be significantly different from last rotation
+- Ensure generation of a quiz season's Club verses list(s)
-- Generate a quiz season's meet and study schedule
+- Ensure generation of a quiz season's meet and study schedule
-- Handle questions about rules and rulings
+- Assist answering questions about rules and rulings
-- Maintain and distribute any and all relevant rules
-- Recruit, train, and oversee quizmasters and answer judges
+- Recruit, train, and oversee officials
-- Produce training opportunities for scorekeepers and statisticians
+- Produce training opportunities for officials

-In addition, the Rules Subcommittee Leader shall be the final authority on all protests at meets.
-If the Rules Subcommittee Leader is the quizmaster involved in the protested quiz or otherwise has a conflict of interest, the District Coordinator will be the final authority.

 ### Meet Direction and Logistics